silx-kit/freesas/doc/source/FreeSAS.rst

 * cormap: Comparison of a set of (saxs) curves to decide if they are the same or not
 * bift: Bayesian inverse fourier transform
 * supcomb: overlay and averageing of dummy-atom models
+* extract_ascii: a tool to extract `.dat` files from HDF5 files provided at ESRF-BM29

 Introduction